 Find the entire collection of Inspired by Gibson on Epiphone.

 Orianthi is a homegrown Australian shredder who has worked with the likes of Michael Jackson, Steve Vai and Alice Cooper.
-Her team-up with Gibson has resulted in a highly anticipated guitar set for release early next year that boasts a bold and heavy timbre.
+Her team-up with Gibson has resulted in a knockout guitar that boasts a bold and heavy timbre.

 Fender Acoustasonic Telecaster

 Fender has graced us with a unique hybrid that offers up the best of electric and acoustic worlds: the Acoustasonic Telecaster.
 This Tele-inspired instrument is surprisingly loud for its unconventional acoustic shape and works well in intimate settings as well as on stage.